 - Action Film, Quiet Drama Scene: Her calling-card, too many to list.

 - Anyone Can Die: Protagonists, best friends, dads, mentors, dogs, horses, babies...no one is safe.

-- Author Appeal: Every trope listed below this one, pretty much.
+- Author Appeal: Every trope in this folder, pretty much.

 - Author Catchphrase: Lots, including the coinages "woodshore" (the edge of the woods) and "house-place" (pointless alliteration).

 - The North "went up in flames" about once per book

 - "It is in my heart that" this is a long way to say "I think"